s-masif/s-masif.github.io/_pages/about.md

   - /about.html
 ---

-* I am currently working as a Researcher at Healthcare Technology Core, College of Dentistry, Chosun University.
+* Hi, I am S M Asiful Huda.
+I am currently working as a Researcher at Healthcare Technology Core, College of Dentistry, Chosun University.
 Here I am working on the development of XR-based multi-user training platform for clinical practice training using C# and Unity.

 * Before joining here, I completed my MS in Computer Engineering from <a href="https://eng.chosun.ac.kr/eng/index.do" target="_blank">Chosun University</a>, Gwangju, South Korea in February 2023.
 During this time, I worked as a graduate research assistant in <a href="https://www.researchgate.net/lab/Mobile-Computing-Lab-Sangman-Moh" target="_blank">Mobile Computing Lab</a> under the supervision of Professor <a href="https://scholar.google.com/citations?user=6kVQbNIAAAAJ&hl=en" target="_blank">Sangman Moh</a>.